 Homecoming is a time to gather together, welcome alumni back to campus, and showcase the University.
 It is a fun and exciting annual weekend of events, such as sporting events, pep rallies, tailgate parties, dances, parades, and the crowning of a Homecoming court.
 Homecoming has changed dramatically at Drexel University during the past thirty years.
 When Drexel had a football program, Homecoming was similar to the standard Homecoming held at other colleges and universities.
 In 1951, the first Homecoming Queen was crowned.
 The classic annual Homecoming events continued into the 1970s, when the football team was disbanded.
 Over twenty years later, in 1996, the Campus Activities Board brought Homecoming back to campus, calling the weekend of events centered on basketball games “DragonFest.”
 During the past ten years, Homecoming has taken many forms on the Drexel campus.
 Each year, the Campus Activities Board has made an effort to celebrate Homecoming, by sponsoring a variety of events including concerts, block parties, picnics, and the annual Crystal Ball dance.
 However, the activities have always lacked the true sense of Homecoming, and have failed to gain momentum as a tradition that every member of the Drexel community looks forward to.
 In January 2009, the Homecoming tradition returned to Drexel through the dedication and involvement on a campus wide level of Drexel students and partnering offices, including Student Affairs, Alumni Relations, Athletics, and the Traditions Program.
 A weeklong schedule of events and festivities reinvigorated campus pride and increased alumni involvement that, which now carries on each year to create spirit and excitement with students, alumni, and the entire campus community.

-For more information and to get involved in Homecoming 2013, contact firstname.lastname@example.org or visit http://www.drexel.edu/homecoming.
+For more information or to get involved in Homecoming, contact email@example.com or visit drexel.edu/homecoming.

 Put on by the Campus Activities Board (CAB), this week of events features a Battle of the Bands, the “Drexel Idol” competition, and other activities, culminating in a campus-wide concert with big-name performers.
 Recent Spring Jam artists have included The Roots, Lupe Fiasco, NERD, Major Lazer, and B.o.B.